MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-IV-Centers-Medicare-amp-Medicaid-Services-Department-Health-Human-Services/subchapter-B-Medicare-Program/part-410-Supplementary-Medical-Insurance-SMI-Benefits/subpart-B-Medical-Other-Health-Services/section-410.79.md

 (B) Via digital technology, such as scales that transmit weights securely via wireless or cellular transmission; or

 (C) Self-reported weight measurements from the at-home digital scale of the MDPP beneficiary.
-Self-reported weights must be obtained during live, synchronous online video technology, such as video chatting or video conferencing, wherein the MDPP coach observes the beneficiary weighing themselves and views the weight indicated on the at-home digital scale, a date-stamped photo or video recording of the beneficiary's weight with the beneficiary visible on the scale, or a recording of the beneficiary's weight, with the beneficiary visible on the scale, submitted by the MDPP beneficiary to the MDPP supplier.
-The photo or video must clearly document the weight of the MDPP beneficiary as it appears on his/her digital scale on the date associated with the billable MDPP session.
+Self-reported weights must be obtained during live, synchronous online video technology, such as video chatting or video conferencing, where in the MDPP Coach observes the beneficiary weighing themselves and views the weight indicated on the at-home digital scale, or the MDPP supplier receives one (1) or two (2) date-stamped photo(s) or a video recording of the beneficiary's weight, with the beneficiary visible on the scale, submitted by the MDPP beneficiary to the MDPP supplier.
+Photo or video must clearly document the weight of the MDPP beneficiary as it appears on their digital scale on the date associated with the billable MDPP session.
+If choosing to submit one photo, this photo must show the beneficiary's weight on the scale with the beneficiary visible in their home.
+If choosing to submit 2 photos, one photo must show the beneficiary's weight on the digital scale, and a second photo must show the beneficiary visible in their home.
+All photos must be date-stamped.

 (iv) The virtual session limits described in paragraphs (d)(2) and (d)(3)(i) and (ii) of this section do not apply, and MDPP suppliers may provide all MDPP sessions virtually, through distance learning or a combination of in-person or distance learning, during the PHE as defined in § 400.200 of this chapter or applicable 1135 waiver event.
 If the beneficiary began the MDPP services period virtually, or changed from in-person to virtual services during the Extended flexibilities period, a PHE as defined in § 400.200 of this chapter or applicable 1135 waiver event, he/she may continue to receive the Set of MDPP services virtually even after the PHE or 1135 waiver event has concluded, until the end of the beneficiary's MDPP services period, so long as the provision of virtual services complies with all of the following requirements: